cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 Note that the sampling procedure is random, so you may get slightly different results every time you run it.

 Sometimes, you may not have enough reads to achieve the desired coverage.
-In that case, `rasusa` instead keeps all the reads, with an appropriate message, for example:
+In that case, `rasusa` instead keeps all the reads, with an appropriate message, for example for our `barcode25` sample we got:

 ```
 Requested coverage (100.00x) is not possible as the actual coverage is 37.27x - output will be the same as the input